cloudprober/cloudprober/docs/content/docs/about/index.md

 <a href="https://github.com/cloudprober/cloudprober">github.com/cloudprober/cloudprober</a>.
 This was a disruptive move (and we lost a lot of Github stars in the process :smiley:), but it had to be done one day anyway, in order for Cloudprober to become an independent entity and grow even faster.
-I can't say this authoritatively now, but I believe Google still uses Cloudprober, perhaps even more widely now, based on Googlers' interactions with the project.
+While I can't say this authoritatively now, I believe Google still uses Cloudprober, possibly even more widely now, based on Googlers' interactions with the project.

 ## Growth and stability

-Cloudprober has been around for a bit, and all this while it has continued to change and evolve, to meet more and more users' need.
-That's an important quality for any software, otherwise software wither over time.
-To make sure Cloudprober stays so, we've gone to great lengths to ensure that Cloudprober's internal interfaces stay clean, even if that requires some refactoring from time to time.
+Throughout its journey, Cloudprober has continuously adapted and expanded to meet the evolving needs of its users -- an essential trait for any software.
+Without this attribute, software inevitably withers over time.
+To ensure Cloudprober thrives and evolves robustly, we've been very diligent that it grows in a structured way, a commitment we'll uphold in future as well.